NeuShore/docs.neushore.dev/docs/Developers/template.md

 ---
 sidebar_position: 2
+description: Build your own BrayanBot, in 4 easy steps
 ---

 # Using the Template

 ---

 1. Click on **Use this template**.
 2. Name your Repository.
 3. Choose repository's visibility.